Creating Global Sustainability – One Community Weekly Progress Update #59

 a new way to life, living fulfilled, an enriching life, enriched life, fulfilled life, ascension, evolving consciousness, loving lifeOne Community is focusing on components to help people create global sustainability through a Highest Good society approach to living that is founded on fulfilled living, the study of meeting human needsCommunity, and making a difference in the world:

 This last week the core team finished 8 more pages of outlining version 1.0 of the custom and open source Highest Good Network software.
-We are now about 80% complete with this outline so we can return to the creative coding process.
+We are now about 80% complete with this outline so we can return to the creative coding process, ultimately contributing to creating global sustainability.
 Here is a screenshot of this work in progress and what can be expected from this application:

 Highest Good Network Software Outline – 80% Complete